 BCT’s work has helped deliver one of the UK’s consistent conservation success stories for several bat species.
-There is much left to do to but we have a solid foundation to build from and we hope you are inspired to support our efforts.
+There is much left to do but we have a solid foundation to build from and we hope you are inspired to support our efforts.

 As the authoritative voice for bat conservation we work locally, nationally, across Europe and internationally to meet our objectives, these are to: